Jensen Karp: Podcasts

-On July 4, 2017, towards the end of episode #303 of his podcast Get Up On This, he announced that he was dating actress Danielle Fishel.
-The two attended high school together but only began a romantic relationship after reconnecting as adults.
-On March 22, 2018, Fishel and Karp got engaged.
-They married on November 4, 2018.
-Fishel announced in January 2019 that she and Karp were expecting their first child in July 2019.
-After the couple got married in 2018, the couple started a family with the birth of their son Adler Lawrence Karp on June 24, 2019, a month early.
-Their son spent three weeks in the neonatal intensive care unit.
-There was fluid that was found in Adler's lungs that had not been present prior to that.
-Fishel and Karp had a second son in 2021.

 In popular culture

 Karp appeared on The Howard Stern Show in 2011 to talk about his time in the rap industry and perform The Roll Call with Howard & Lisa G. He also acted as the Creative Director at comedy YouTube Channel, Jash, where he produced and wrote on projects like The ArScheerio Paul Show and the Chance the Rapper music video for "Na Na.".
 He has written for Rolling Stone, the ESPYs, the MTV Movie and Video Awards, The Late Late Show with James Corden, and Funny or Die.